 He should inhale the air through Surya Nadi (right nostril) and after performing Kumbhaka as prescribed, exhale through Chandra Nadi (left nostril).
 It destroys all the diseases of the belly and cures the nasty effects of duodenal worms.
-It should be practised again and again.
-This is Surya Bheda.

-Inhaling through both the nostrils, he should direct it towards the Kundalini through both the sides and retain it in the belly and release through the left nostril.
+Inhaling through both nostrils, he should direct it towards the Kundalini through both sides retain it in the belly, and release it through the left nostril.
+This is Ujjayi.
 (Note: A detailed account of Ujjayi is not here in this Upanishad).

 Sitali is inhaling through the mouth and exhaling through the nostrils.
 (Note: Kumbhaka should be performed in between, though not mentioned explicitly).
 It cures bile, hunger, and thirst.

-Having successful mastery over Kumbhakas, one should resort to three-fold Bandhas which I hereby relate.
+Having successful mastery over Kumbhakas, one should resort to threefold Bandhas which I hereby relate.
 The first one is Mula-Bandha.
 The Second is Uddiyana-Bandha and the third one is Jalandhara-Bandha.
-I will give a detailed account.

 Constricting the anus with the heel, he should bring the air up stage by stage.
 By exercising Mula-Bandha, Prana will merge with Apana and Nada with Bindu which gives the mastery of Yoga.